Table of Contents

 ii) Lower Costs

-By using one codebase for iOS and Android, you can cut down on development and maintenance costs.
+Using a single codebase for iOS and Android reduces development and maintenance costs.

 iii) Large Developer Community

-React Native has a large and active community that provides support, solutions, and tools to make development easier.
+React Native has a large, active community that offers support, solutions, and tools to simplify development.

 iv) Simplified Maintenance

-Updating and maintaining the app becomes simpler with just one codebase to manage.
+Updating and maintaining the app is easier with only one codebase to manage.

 v) Flexibility with Native Modules

-React Native allows you to add native features and improve app performance whenever needed.
+React Native allows you to add native features and improve app performance as needed.

 Setting Up a Mobile App with React

-If you’re looking to build a mobile app with React, here’s a simple guide to get you started:
+If you want to build a mobile app with React, here is a simple guide to help you get started.

 Step 1: Create a React Application